jentery/mdia360v2/exhibit.md

 ## Audience

 Current and future students, faculty, and staff in UVic's [Media Studies program](https://www.uvic.ca/humanities/media-studies/index.php) are your primary audience.
-Your exhibit should make a compelling case why your footage should be included in the [Gameplay Footage Collection](https://echo360.ca/collections/438697b1-2c76-4729-8dc6-42d7409d8cb8).
+Your exhibit should make a compelling case for why your footage should be included in the [Gameplay Footage Collection](https://echo360.ca/collections/438697b1-2c76-4729-8dc6-42d7409d8cb8).

-## Metadata

-Please copy or download this [spreadsheet](https://docs.google.com/spreadsheets/d/15k2oHLyZU_kya3z9-KTsCqoR5iTfDKH-gYppdsZD-pk/edit?usp=sharing) and complete one row for every file in your exhibit (at least five rows and no more than eight).

-Enter data in every column.
-Note that most columns contain dropdown menus ("controlled vocabularies") to facilitate the data entry process.

-Please consult this [documentation](https://uvicpraxis.github.io/metadata.html) if you have questions about the metadata fields or their vocabularies.
-I wrote it with members of my lab (the Praxis Studio).
-Email me if you still have questions after reviewing the documentation.

 ## The Prompt